Gian Marco Campagnolo

 - Valuation Studies, Social Data Science, Sociology of Images, Sociology of Business Knowledge, social studies of markets, Social Studies of ICT

-I am Lecturer in Science & Technology Studies and Turing Inaugural Fellow at the University of Edinburgh.
-My research empirically focuses on ICT markets with a focus on the relationship between technology and expertise.
-While on secondment at Alan Turing Institute in London, I contributed to establish the Institute’s research agenda in social data science.
-Since my return to Edinburgh, I have been leading an inter-disciplinary research team of social scientists, statisticians and computer scientists to develop research using professional networking data to analyse professional careers in the IT sector.
+I am Lecturer in Science & Technology Studies and Turing Inaugural Fellow at the University of Edinburgh, where I research and teach in the sociology of data science.
+My research empirically focuses on 'big data' and its role in decision-making in business and policy settings.
+Methodologically, my focus is on demonstrating the role of micro-empirical social research in the development of the new discipline of social data science.
+I am currently leading an inter-disciplinary team of social researchers, statisticians and computer scientists developing research using professional networking data to analyse careers in the IT sector.
+Here is the project's micro-site.
 I also coordinate the social science input to the Edinburgh Data Science virtual campus.
 Previously, I have been visiting research fellow at Ecole des Mines in Paris and post-doc fellow at University of Trento (Italy), where I have also been consultant for the government’s digital agenda.
+I am interested in supervising PhD research addressing data science applications in policy-making and sport science.

 Campagnolo, G.M., Pollock, N. & Williams, R. (2015) “Technology as we do not know it: the extended practice of global software development”, Information & Organization.
 Volume 25, Issue 3, July 2015, Pages 150–159.